 There is an array of benefits associated with having a knowledgeable and experienced disability benefits attorney by your side before, during and after the hearing.
 Your attorney can help prepare you for the hearing and what to expect so you are not blindsided by a particular question or issue, and make sure that the judge has all necessary medical evidence in the file prior to the hearing.

 If you are in need of legal counsel, contact disability benefits lawyer Sara J. Frankel.
 She possesses unique insight into the disability benefits process due to her vast experience as a former staff attorney with the Social Security Administration (SSA).
-In addition to direct experience with the SSA, Sara J. Frankel possesses more than 25 years of experience handling federal administrative law matters as a private attorney.
+In addition to direct experience with the SSA, Attorney Frankel possesses more than 25 years of experience handling federal administrative law matters as a private attorney and serving southeastern Massachusetts and

 Therefore, if you are applying or planning to apply for disability benefits, or if you have already applied and your claim was denied, take action and schedule a no-cost consultation with a skilled disability attorney today.